Code-Institute-Submissions/AdventureCall/README.md

 ## User Stories

 - As a user/player of the game I want to have a fun experience with some pay off at the end.
-- As a user/player of the game I want some kind of personalisation of my experience so that I can feel more connected to the experience.
+- As a user/player of the game I want some kind of personalisation of my experience so that I can feel more connected to what is going on.
 - As a fan of fantasy/role playing games I want references to the tropes associated with these games.
 - As a fan of the original limmy sketch I want to have references to the show so that it will make the game more fun.